 Sections 5-17-4 (2) of the Code of Alabama gives credit unions the authority to accept deposits of fiduciary funds if a member is the beneficiary, trustee or personal representative.
 The credit union may also accept such funds if it is part of the estate of a deceased member.

 Section 6.
 Reserves; surplus

-Section 5-17-19 of the Code of Alabama, 1975, provides that Alabama credit unions maintain such regular reserves as are required to maintain insurance of member accounts under the provisions of Title II of the Federal Credit Union Act.
+Pursuant to Section 5-17-19(a) of the Code of Alabama, 1975, both state-chartered natural person and corporate credit unions are required to maintain "such regular reserves as are required to be